2BrainsProjects/PS/docs/README.md

-# Gomoku - API Documentation
+# Anonichat - API Documentation

 This document contains the HTTP API documentation for a frontend client application.